rdinch/MathResourceStudio-Help/docs/tutorials/delete,-cut,-copy,-paste-or-move-sections-and-elements.md

 After adding a number of elements (i.e. number line, title, exercise sets, picture) to a document, you may find that you want to re-organize the order of the items or remove some elements entirely.

+!!! tip
-TIP: A copied or cut element or section can be pasted within the same document, or pasted to a different document.
+    A copied or cut element or section can be pasted within the same document, or pasted to a different document.

 Cut, Copy, Delete, or Move an exercise set or design element